day8/re-frame/docs/FAQs/PollADatabaseEvery60.md

 We'll create an effect.
 It will be general in nature.

-It will start and stop the timed/scheduled dispatch of an event.
-For this FAQ, this event will poll the backend but this is a general pattern and the regularly dispatched event could do anything we wanted.
+It will start and stop the timed/scheduled dispatch of an event (every 60 seconds).
+For this FAQ,
+this event will poll the backend but this is a general pattern and the regularly dispatched event could do anything we wanted.

-We first create an `effect` called, say, `:interval`.
+We'll be creating an `effect` called, say, `:interval`.
 We must design the data format (micro DSL) returned by an event handler for this effect.
 This data format must allow an event handler to start and stop a regular dispatch.